 Try out the online crossword where you can complete the puzzle and email your solution all in one place.

 CAM brings together the best of Cambridge thought and debate.
 Published three times a year, it carries the latest news and alumni events from the University, intelligent, stimulating and informative features and a fiendishly difficult prize crossword.

 Are you receiving your copy?

-As an alumnus or alumna you get CAM, for free - wherever you are in the world.
+As an alumnus/alumna you get CAM, for free - wherever you are in the world.

-If you are not receiving your copy or would like to update your address, please contact us or register online to update your details.
-You will need your alumni membership number to hand for the registration process - it is available on your CAMCard, a recent CAM magazine flysheet or recent e-bulletin.
-If you don't have your number, you can request it by email.
+If you are not receiving your copy or would like to tell us about a change of address, please contact us or register online to update your details.
+You will need your alumni number to hand for the registration process - it is available on your CAMCard, CAM magazine cover sheets or the monthly e-newsletter.
+If you don't know your alumni number, you can request it by email.